PADI Advanced Open Water Diver Course

 Chepstow is the deepest inland dive site in the UK and can be dived all year round and in all weather conditions.
 Fed by natural springs, the water is crystal clear and there are many underwater attractions such as helicopters, planes and troop carriers.
 Also look out for the 2 foot trout that hang out by the pontoon!

-Chepstow is the perfect venue to complete your Advanced Open Water course where you can enjoy the many wrecks including troop carriers, helicopters, aircraft and buses.
-The lake is also home to the UK's longest zip wire and has a bungee jump if you really want to get the adrenaline pumping.
+Chepstow is the perfect venue to complete your Advanced Open Water course and is also home to the UK’s longest zip wire and has a bungee jump if you really want to get the adrenaline pumping.

 What You Learn